A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Introduction

-We now explain a few constructions and ideas in more detail.
+where the Lagrangian~$\L(x,y)$ is a certain nonlocal kernel (basics on causal fermion systems and the causal action principle will be provided in Section~\ref{seccfsintro} below).
+In the {\em{causal action principle}} one minimizes the causal action under variations of the integration measure~$\rho$, subject to certain constraints.
+A minimizing measure~$\rho$ is a critical point of the causal action in the sense that first variations of the causal action vanish.
+This is made precise by the corresponding {\em{Euler-Lagrange (EL) equations}} (see Section~\ref{secELrestrict}), which can be thought of as the nonlinear dynamical equations of the theory.
+Here we restrict our attention to the {\em{linearized field equations}} obtained by linearizing the EL equations.
+More precisely, solutions of the linearized field equations correspond to first variations which preserve criticality, meaning that meaning that the corresponding second variations~$\delta^2 \Sact$ of the causal action vanish.
+With this in mind, in this paper we always restrict attention to the kernel of~$\delta^2 \Sact$.
 The {\em{approximate decoupling}} of the linearized field equations can be understood in non-technical terms as follows.
-We first note that, assuming that the vacuum measure~$\rho$ is a minimizer of the causal action principle, second variations of the causal action are always non-negative (for details and consequences see~\cite{positive}).
-Solutions of the linearized field equations correspond to first variations which preserve criticality, meaning that the corresponding second variations~$\delta^2 \Sact$ of the causal action vanish.
-With this in mind, in this paper we always restrict attention to the kernel of~$\delta^2 \Sact$.
-This also implies that the positivity statements in~\cite{positive} will not be of use.
-Instead, our argument is based on the observation that the second variations~$\delta^2 \Sact$ can be written as a sum of three terms, \beq \delta^2 \Sact = \delta^2 \Sact^\lfe + \delta^2 \Sact^Q + \Ract \:. \eeq the first two of which are non-negative, whereas the third summand (the ``remainder'') is very small.
-The positivity of the first summand follows directly from the structure of the causal Lagrangian, being composed of sums of positive terms squared,
+We first note that, assuming that the measure~$\rho$ describing the vacuum is a minimizer of the causal action principle, second variations of the causal action are always non-negative (for details and consequences see~\cite{positive}).
+This positivity result, however, will not sufficient for our purposes.
+Instead, our argument is based on the observation that the second variations~$\delta^2 \Sact$ can be written as a sum of three terms (for details see Proposition~\ref{prpsecond}, \beq \delta^2 \Sact = \delta^2 \Sact^\lfe + \delta^2 \Sact^Q + \Ract \:. \eeq the first two of which are non-negative, whereas the third summand (the ``remainder'') is very small.
+The positivity of the first summand follows directly from the structure of the causal Lagrangian, which involves sums of positive terms squared (for details see~\eqref{Lagrange}),